Innova-Group-LLC/custom_admin_docs/src/introduction.md

 ## Features

 - The web view runs on **Vue 3** using **Vuetify**
-- Pre-builded Vue SPA front page provided through html template and static files
+- Pre-builded Vue SPA front page provided through Django html template/static files
 - All endpoints run on Django Rest Framework view-set's (supports both ORM and non-ORM data sources)
-- A powerful inline system with related entities
+- A powerful inline related entities system
+- Related fields with autocomplete search
 - Support for **django-modeltranslation** translations
 - Ability to output any data within inlines (such as external logs with pagination)
-- Ability to create admin actions using forms via drf serializers
+- Ability to create inline admin actions using forms via DRF serializers
 - Dynamic system for obtaining partition scheme and interface structure
 - Access rights sharing system based on DRF permissioins

-- Related fields with autocomplete search
+**Custom fields**
-- WYSIWYG editor using TinyMCE 4
+- WYSIWYG editor using TinyMCE 5
 - JSON editor using CodeMirror and JSONForms
-- Related fields Autocomplete and Filters using Vue Tags Input
+- Autocomplete for related fields and filters using API

 # Screenshots